rosborne132/encouragement-now-api/README.md

 Update your twilio #'s webhook with url `http://localhost:3000/dev/sendtoqueue` <br>
 For more information: [Link](https://www.twilio.com/docs/sms/tutorials/how-to-receive-and-reply-python-amazon-lambda)

-If you have completed the registeration in the front-end site you should be able to directly text the number
+If you have completed the registration in the front-end site you should be able to directly text the number
 ![text](https://res.cloudinary.com/rosborne/image/upload/v1588207636/encouragement-now/text2.png)

 Congrats!
 That's it!